xitop/edzed/docs/errors.rst

 .. exception:: EdzedUnknownEvent

-  This specific exception is raised when :meth:`SBlock.event` is called with an event type that the block does not support.
+  This specific exception is raised when :meth:`SBlock.event` is called with an event type that the block does not accept.

 Error checking in asyncio
 =========================